-Fats are a combination of fatty acids, which each play important roles in the body.
-For example, you often hear about the beneficial effects of Omega-6s and Omega-3; they’re both fatty acids, just different types.
+Fats are a combination of fatty acids which play important roles in the body.
+For example, you often hear about the beneficial effects of Omega-6s and Omega-3.
+They’re each different types of fatty acids.

-Caproic acid, caprylic acid, capric acid, and to a lesser extent lauric acid, are fatty acids as well.
+Caproic acid, caprylic acid, capric acid, and lauric acid are fatty acids as well.
 And they’re all MCTs.
 Here’s what that means.

 At a molecular level, fatty acids are joined together in chains with carbon atoms.
 Almost all of the ones we consume are called “long-chain triglycerides” (LCTs) because they each contain at least 13 carbon atoms.
+By comparison, “medium-chain triglycerides” (MCTs) contain between six and 12 carbon atoms.
 (Triglyceride is the scientific name for fat.)
-By comparison, “medium-chain triglycerides” (MCTs) contain between six and 12.

-Their length makes medium-chain fatty acids less complex, so it’s easier for the body to absorb and metabolize them.
-Long-chain fats have to be broken down in the digestive system before they can be used for energy (or stored).
-MCTs, however, are able to bypass the digestive system and are sent right to the liver instead.
+It takes a good deal of time for long-chain fats to be broken down in the digestive system so they can be used for energy (or stored).
+MCTs, however, are less complex.
+So they’re able to bypass the digestive system and head right to the liver to be metabolized.

 What happens next is crucial to understanding MCTs and the benefits of MCT oil.